 The County Free Library Branches

 Arcata Library joined the County Free Library effort on July 2, 1914, and Ferndale Library joined July 26, 1915.
-Eureka Library did not join the County Library until later.
+Eureka Library remained an independent city library and was not to join the County Library until much later.

 1920's - 1972

 Tiny Libraries Thrive

 Many small library outlets were established in and around Eureka and throughout the county, in schools, storefronts, and public buildings.
 Library services might also be set up in someone's home, in a convict labor camp tent in the mountains, in a remote pump station, or even a box of books nailed to a tree.
 Each book collection had a 'custodian' - a person local to the place who could care for it, and each was supplied and periodically visited by emissaries from the County Library.

 The ideal promoted by the American Library Association was that every child should be able to walk to a library or bookmobile stop.
 This wasn't possible in Humboldt, but the citizens and librarians did wonders with what they had.
 In the early 1920's the 'Humboldt County Eureka Free Library' boasted over 160 branches.
 These tiny libraries were especially vital to isolated rural communities in our huge county.

 As time passed, better roads and transportation made it easier to get to a larger library, but quite a few miniature libraries endured and were active through the 1960's.
 Some were only closed once additional bookmobile service was established in 1972.
 Towns with larger populations continued to support and improve their branch libraries, and these are the branches we know today.

 1972 - 1995

 A Unified Humboldt County Library System